Skip to main content

 The calendar setup screen is divided into two areas:

-The information displayed in the main panel hinges on the selected item in the tree.
-Below is how a default calendar looks like in the setup screen 1:
+The main panel reflects whichever item is selected in the tree.
+Here is how a default calendar looks in the setup screen 1:

-After this tutorial, we will have a setup like this:
+By the end of this guide, you will have a setup like this:

 .